BloodBowlBase/EHeresy/docs/legions_imperialis_rules/weapon_traits.md

 ### Assault
 When firing a weapon with the Assault trait, a model doubles its Dice value if it is within a number of inches equal to half the weapon's Range of at least one model from the target Detachment.

----

-### Designer's Note: Weapon Traits and AP

-Some weapon Traits, such as Anti-tank (AT) or Light AT, modify the AP of the weapon based on the model being targeted.
-For example, a lascannon has an AP of -1 which becomes an AP of 0 when it targets Infantry models.

-This is to reflect the destructive potential of a weapon against different types of Detachments rather than commenting on the weapon's power.
-For example, a single lascannon can easily destroy a single Rhino but would have difficulty eradicating a group of five Space Marines in one burst; the modification of the AP is done to reflect this.
-It also reflects a commander's need to field different weapons for different foes - there is no one single tool that solves all of your problems.

-Unless instructed otherwise, the change of AP to 0 is done after all modifications to the AP characteristic, so even if a rule improves the AP (e.g., from -1 to -2), it would still then be set to 0.
-Where there are exceptions to this, such as when firing at a Vehicle while in its Rear Arc, these will be noted in the relevant rule.

----

 ### Barrage
 When firing a weapon with the Barrage trait, a model may target Detachments that it does not have line of sight to, so long as the target Detachment is in range and meets all other criteria for a valid target.
 Models firing against targets they cannot draw line of sight to suffer a -1 penalty to all Hit rolls.